ballerina-platform/ballerina-distribution/examples/nats-client-secure-connection/nats-client-secure-connection.md

 # NATS client - SSL/TLS

 The NATS server uses TLS semantics to encrypt client, route, and monitoring connections.
 TLS can be used to encrypt traffic between client/server and check the server’s identity.
-Additionally - in the most secure version of TLS with NATS, the server can be configured to verify the client's identity, thus authenticating it.
-In this example, the underlying connection of the publisher is secured with TLS/SSL.
-A secured `nats:Client` can be created by using the default URL or custom configurations and providing the TLS/SSL details using the `nats:SecureSocket` record.
+In this example, the underlying connection of the client is secured with TLS/SSL.
+A secured NATS client is created by passing the URL of the NATS broker and providing the TLS/SSL details using the `nats:SecureSocket` record.
+Use it to connect to a NATS server which has SSL/TLS enabled.

 ::: code nats-client-secure-connection.bal :::